 There are only but a few questions that examines in the PGA process.

-- The Gain The PGA builds organizational ownership for gender equality initiatives and sharpens organizational learning on gender through a process of team building and information sharing.
+The PGA builds organizational ownership for gender equality initiatives and sharpens organizational learning on gender through a process of team building and information sharing;

 Candidates to the certification process must go through a learning process which include three mandatory elements: